mikke89/RmlUiDoc/pages/tutorials/dragging.md

 to the rule for `icon`{:.tag} elements.
 Now try dragging the icons again; success!
 A clone of the icons now follows the cursor when you drag them around.
 We'll need to add code to listen to the end of the drag and respond accordingly, but before we get to that I'll explain how the `drag`{:.prop} property works.

-The `drag`{:.prop} property can take several different values depending on how you want {{page.lib_name}} to inform you about dragging.
+The `drag`{:.prop} property can take several different values depending on how you want RmlUi to inform you about dragging.
 The possible values are:

 * `none`{:.value}: The element does not send any drag messages.
 This is the default.
 * `block`{:.value}: The element does not send any drag messages, and prevents any elements 'underneath' the element from being dragged as well.
 This is useful for buttons on a window's title bar, for example.